 While PMAs operate under private association rights (First Amendment, Freedom of Religion and Association), W2V Centers maintain respectful relationships with:

 We honor the law as part of Divine order.
-Our sovereignty is not defiance — but a means to secure land into Divine Service.
+Our sovereignty is not defiance — but a means to secure land into Divine Service for eternity.

 "In the long run, there is no more powerful or liberating influence than a community steeped in a spiritual philosophy."